Intro to Processing

 Pong with AI

-Now that we have our game of PONG working, lets see how we can program a computer AI to be our opponent.
+Now that we have our game of Pong working, lets see how we can program a computer AI to be our opponent.
 We'll see how programming a perfect AI actually isn't too difficult, but telling it to make mistakes can be challenging.

 Bebras Challenge day!